tiserge2/fancy-fency/README.md

 </p>

 ## How to contribute :-)?
-1. Fork the project
+1. Fork the project :fork_and_knife:
-2. Make a pull request
+2. Make a pull request :flight_arrival:
-3. Wait for it to get merged
+3. Wait for it to get merged :heavy_check_mark:
-4. And be happy to contribute there :-)
+4. And be happy to contribute there :hugs:

 **Feel free to open Issues whenever possible.
 This is the very basic version, and we are looking forward to make it run as smooth as possible on every platform.**